-Practice-based approaches to the philosophy of a research field are jointly characterised by their: (i) dissatisfaction with more traditional philosophical approaches to the field, and (ii) positive proposal for how to fix these shortcomings (Mancosu 2008; Soler et al. 2014).
-Prominent uses of the approach can be found in contemporary philosophy of science and mathematics, with each containing research programmes built around the approach, in the form of the Philosophy of Scientific Practice (PSP) and Philosophy of Mathematical Practice (PMP), respectively.
+Practice-based approaches to the philosophy of a research field are jointly characterised by (i) their dissatisfaction with more traditional philosophical approaches to the field and (ii) their positive proposal for how to fix these shortcomings (Mancosu 2008; Soler et al. 2014).
+Prominent uses of the approach can be found in contemporary philosophy of science and philosophy of mathematics, with each containing research programmes built around the approach, in the form of the philosophy of scientific practice (PSP) and the philosophy of mathematical practice (PMP), respectively.